Blogs

 “Handheld Badge Readers” It Is

-mobile badge reader showing green screen
+woman holding a phone to a mobile badge reader showing green access granted screen

 Mobile “Mobile Access Control”